MAKEroanoke/makeroanoke.org/site/about.md

 ---

-MAKE Roanoke is currently a group of volunteers who are trying to identify and establish a makerspace in Roanoke, VA.
+MAKE Roanoke is currently a group of volunteers who are trying to identify and establish a community makerspace in Roanoke, VA.